ml4drug-book/ml4drug-book.github.io/mentor.md

 - Mentor Application: August 17th, 2021
 - Notification: Auguest 24th, 2021

+Mentorship track paper submission deadline: October 15th, 2021

 ## Applications

 Both Mentee and Mentor application (deadline Aug 17th) are via [this google form](https://docs.google.com/forms/d/e/1FAIpQLSepYNm_s12nwhOH1QXEIuHIeU5Jdy3MCXzKE55oBpjuJV-lQA/viewform?usp=sf_link).

+An increasing number of junior researchers have the willing to join the young and dynamic “AI for Science” community, so we launch this mentorship program to pave their ways.
+The mentorship program aims to encourage exchange between potential workshop submitters (regular paper track, attention track and mentorship track are all Okay) and senior researchers working in related AI and/or Science fields, as well as aims to improve quality and potential impact of submissions.

 An increasing number of junior researchers have the willing to join the young and dynamic “AI for Science” community, so we launch this mentorship program to pave their ways.
 The mentorship program aims to encourage exchange between potential workshop submitters (both regular track or attention track are OK) and senior researchers working in related AI and/or Science fields, as well as aims to improve quality and potential impact of submissions.